 This valuable service helps our clients to secure the resources they need during this time of COVID-19 virus.
 Resources are limited but help is available and our Service Coordinators want to be there.

 Community Support takes your counseling interventions to the next level.
 Where a counselor is there to diagnose and treat, a CSS helps reinforce the interventions recommended so that you see results faster and overcome your hurts and hangups.

-We saw that this was a major concern for our communities, so we've partnered with Fuse Medical to provide these services to our counseling clients who may need additional support.
+We saw that this was a major concern for our communities, so we've partnered with local providers to make these services available to our counseling clients who may need additional support.